-- Japanese Knotweed can be controlled by cutting but this is a laborious task, which must be carried out accurately and repeated every two to four weeks throughout the growing season over a number of years.
+- Japanese knotweed can be controlled by cutting.
+This is a laborious task which must be carried out accurately and repeated every two to four weeks throughout the growing season over a number of years.

 - The use of herbicides is the most affective form of control but this should only be undertaken by qualified individuals.